 Indeed, we are not talking about a deficit yet.
 However, now the share of exports of dairy products is declining, while imports of dairy products, in particular butter, are growing.
 This is evidenced by the figures provided by the Expert Analytical Service of the Union of Dairy Enterprises of Ukraine.
 In particular, we are talking about the fact that the total volumes of foreign trade in dairy products in January 2024 ($36.9 million) decreased by 13.2% against the level of December 2023 ($42.5 million) and practically corresponded to the indicator in November 2023 ($37 .4 million).
 The export volumes of dairy products in January 2024 ($12.6 million) decreased by 6.8% against the level of December 2023 ($13.5 million).
 In addition, they were 3.6% less than the November 2023 indicator.

-“Dairy export volumes in January 2024 were the lowest since March 2022, the first full month of the full-scale Russian invasion of Ukraine.
+“Dairy product export volumes in January 2024 were the lowest since March 2022, the first full month of the full-scale Russian invasion of Ukraine.
 This was a consequence of the influence of a number of factors, the key among which is the loss of price competitiveness of domestic dairy products due to a significant increase in the price of milk raw materials in the last months of 2023, as well as due to the blocking of exports of agri-food products, including dairy, from Ukraine.
 As a result, for the fourth month in a row (October 2023 - January 2024), the cost of imports of dairy products to Ukraine is almost twice the cost of their exports from Ukraine,” the study says.

 In the first month of 2024, importers imported 55% more oils compared to January 2023